andres-erbsen/dename-writeup/dename.md

 \end{table}

-The semantics of what kind of changes are allowed are in some sense a detail, but they are not an unimportant one.
+The semantics of what kind of changes are allowed are in some sense a detail, but they are important.
 For example, if one user could edit another one's profile without their consent, the directory would be of little use.
 Out implementation sets the following constraints:

 1. All proposed profiles must contain a public key that can be used to verify